CinquilCinquil/PAA-Trabalho-1/README.md

 - solution: the string with the solution;
 - time: the time it took for `CIDPLL` to execute in seconds.

-(* all entries to this field have been set to `False` due to the large amount of time it takes for the exact algorithm `DPLL` to execute.)
+(* all entries to this field have been set to `False` due to the large amount of time it takes for the exact algorithm `DPLL` to execute.
+However, it is worth noting that all tests in `test_cases\uf20-91` are known to be satisfiable, therefore the accuracy of the algorithm can be measured by the percentage of `True` outputs in is_sat_result)